 The collaborative nature of CMSs increases the number of potential attack surfaces.
 If you add multiple users with different notions of cybersecurity to the mix, the number of potential vulnerabilities can sharply increase.
 Let’s take a look at the most common CMS security vulnerabilities.

 SQL injections are among the most common attacks on CMSs.
-SQL injection is similar to other injection attacks because it introduces arbitrary SQL code into the database layer, enabling attackers to issue direct database commands and manipulate the database as if it were the CMS user.
+SQL injection is similar to other injection attacks because it introduces arbitrary SQL code into the database layer.
+This enables attackers to issue direct database commands and manipulate the database as if it were the CMS user.
 Due to the new security measures CMSs —especially headless CMS— have implemented and the relatively easy methods to foil these attacks, they are less effective every day.
 Headless CMSs can mitigate these attacks to the databases by enabling you to use non-SQL databases to store and distribute your content or give you different CDN options if you want to use SQL.

 Brute-force attacks can be carried out by almost everyone since they involve entering multiple login credentials over a period of time until the right one is discovered.
 Some CMSs don’t limit the number of login attempts by default which means that users leveraging those CMSs are exposed to malicious actors who can enter hundreds or thousands of credentials until they find one that works.
-Even if a brute force attack fails, it can still wreak havoc on your server as too many attempts will overload and slow your system down.
+Even if a brute force attack fails, it can still wreak havoc on your server, as too many attempts will overload and slow your system down.
 A headless CMS uses sign-in and authentication protocols and monitors logins with automated tools to identify login abnormalities and mitigate brute-force attacks.

 Distributed denial-of-service is an enhanced version of the denial-of-service attack where a malicious actor sends a large volume of requests to a server with the purpose of making it crash or inaccessible to its intended users.
 DDoS attacks are often executed via many different machines —also known as botnets— which hide the origin of the requests.
 Modern headless CMSs render the content on the client side using APIs and reduce the load on the server each time a visitor accesses the website, reducing the impact of potential DDoS attacks.